ShubhamPatilsd/coder-network-backend/README.md

 The `FRONTEND_URL` basically is the URL for the frontend of the CoderNetwork.
 Frontend can be found at https://github.com/ShubhamPatilsd/coder-network-frontend

-*Also let's just pretend like the `app.js` file doesn't have more than 300 lines of code because I was dumb and didn't realize I could have multiple files for Express (I started this project when I was an Express noob).*
+*Also let's just pretend like the `app.js` file doesn't have more than 300 lines of code because I was dumb and didn't realize I could have multiple files for Express (I started this project when I was an Express noob lol).*